 Multiple scientists from UF Scripps Biomedical Research will join a massive federal effort to develop antiviral drugs to treat the pandemic coronavirus and other viral threats.
 Announcing its $577 million…

 A University of Florida study sheds new light on the reason people who recover from a bout of severe COVID-19 are still at increased risk for death in the year…

 COVID-19 information related to UF Health Jacksonville, UF Health North and related clinics

 COVID-19 information related to UF Health Leesburg and UF Health Villages Hospitals.

-Whether we want to admit it or not, we’re fundamentally different than we were one year ago.
+Whether we want to admit it or not, we’re fundamentally different than we were in 2020.
 But we’ve learned we are resilient.

 Updates from the University of Florida